5.6.3 Reapplying for collection

-If the Registrar ends collection (5.6.2) because the payer had a satisfactory payment record, or because the payee (or payee and payer jointly) elected to end Child Support collection, the payee can later reapply for Child Support collection (section 39).
+If the Registrar ends collection (5.6.2) because the payer had a satisfactory payment record, or because the payee (or payee and payer jointly) elected to end collection, the payee can later reapply for collection to resume (section 39).

 The payee can make their application in writing, by telephone, in person, or electronically by completing a form on the Services Australia website (section 39(2)).
 The payee can also apply for the Registrar to collect arrears for them (section 39A(4)).

 A payee cannot make an application for collection to resume during a low-income non-enforcement period (3.4.5) (section 39(3)).